-8.2.8 Standard DHCPv6 options
+8.2.9 Standard DHCPv6 Options

 One of the major features of a DHCPv6 server is to provide configuration options to clients.
 Although there are several options that require special behavior, most options are sent by the server only if the client explicitly requests them.
-The following example shows how to configure DNS servers, which is one of the most frequently used options.
-Numbers in the first column are added for easier reference and will not appear on screen.
+The following example shows how to configure DNS servers, one of the most frequently used options.
 Options specified in this way are considered global and apply to all configured subnets.

-The option-data> line creates a new entry in the option-data table.
+The option-data line creates a new entry in the option-data table.
 This table contains information on all global options that the server is supposed to configure in all subnets.
 The name line specifies the option name.
 (For a complete list of currently supported names, see Table 8.1.)
 The next line specifies the option code, which must match one of the values from that list.
 The line beginning with space specifies the option space, which must always be set to "dhcp6" as these are standard DHCPv6 options.
-For other name spaces, including custom option spaces, see Section 8.2.11.
-The next line specifies the format in which the data will be entered: use of CSV (comma separated values) is recommended.
-The data line gives the actual value to be sent to clients.
+For other name spaces, including custom option spaces, see Section 8.2.12.
+The following line specifies the format in which the data will be entered: use of CSV (comma separated values) is recommended.
+Finally, the data line gives the actual value to be sent to clients.
 Data is specified as normal text, with values separated by commas if more than one value is allowed.